July Offensive (War in Abkhazia): Offensive

+Tamishi landing

 On 1 July, the separatists launched artillery bombardment of Sukhumi and its environs, which was used as a cover by the amphibious assault force to commence the naval landing.
 The bombardment intensified at 06:00 AM on 2 July when 100 shells were fired.
 At 08:00 AM, the bombardment of Gulripshi began.
 According to the Georgian Defence Ministry, 200 shells fired from howitzers and multiple-launch Grad missiles exploded in Sukhumi, killing 12 people, wounding 65 and destroying 30 buildings.

 The landing was launched from Gudauta with self-propelled barges.
 The small Russian naval craft was also used in the landing.
 The ships headed towards the village of Tamishi (Tamysh) in Ochamchire District, where the Eastern Front was approaching the sea.
 The Abkhaz troops on Eastern Front launched a simultaneous push, breached Georgian defensive lines and reached the coast, providing the landing zone for the amphibious assault force.
 However, the Georgians detected the barges and opened fire from howitzers and Grad rocket launchers, causing the barges to retreat to the sea with the large amount of ammunition.
 The Georgians had Tamishi poorly defended, with the 11th Army Brigade occupying positions left to it, to the direction of Sukhumi, while the 24th Brigade was basing in Ochamchire, expecting assaults mainly from the land rather from sea.
 The separatist troops captured the section of the road-rail link to Sukhumi and occupied a 13-kilometer-long corridor on the Sukhumi-Ochamchira Highway.
 The landing force managed to hold the bridgehead even with small amount of ammunition and blew up the bridges on the road to Sukhumi, severing the rail and highway lines of communications between Sukhumi and the rest of Georgia.